Gestures of transition – lithic chaînes opératoires during the Mesolithic-Neolithic transition in peri-alpine Central Europe

 The archaeology of the passes of Graubünden

-Summer 2013 a small team will start a, probably 3 year survey project, investigating the prehistoric use of a number of the main passes in the Canton of Graubünden.
+Summer 2013 a small team started a 3 year survey project, investigating the prehistoric use of a number of the main passes in the Canton of Graubünden.
 A further focus will be WWI remains along the Swiss borders.
 The project is commissioned by the Archaeological Service of the Canton Graubünden.
 (Updates on this projects here.)

 Test-trenching Gampelen-Rundi & -Rimmerzmatte